kevindelord/swift-style-guide/README.markdown

 #### Global Constants

-* The constants should be in one single constants files called Constants.swift or Constants.h.
-Of course this file should also be prefix depending on your project.
+* The constants should be in one single constants files.
-* As said earlier, the more your file is structured the better: Create structures, add comments and pragma marks.
+* The more this file is structured the better: Create structures, add comments and pragma marks.
 * Try to avoid single and anarchic constants without logic or explanation around.
 In such case they are just magic numbers hidden behind a constant.
 * The term `constant` refers to all strings/numbers that are fixed and can't be dynamically changed.

-They are used for database keys, API endpoints and response codes, user default keys, segue identifiers, etc. Actually all values that should not change.
+Constants are used for database keys, API endpoints and response codes, user default keys, segue identifiers, etc.
+Actually all values that should not change.
 But if they do, they are all created in one single file and the change will take mostly 5 seconds.

 **Preferred:**
 ```swift